retaildevcrews/helium-typescript/.github/ISSUE_TEMPLATE/designreview.md

+---
+name: Design Review
+about: Request a Design Review
+title: ''
+labels: Design Review
+assignees: ''

+---
-_This tempplate is for capturing details needed for Design Review._
+_This template is for capturing details needed for Design Review._

 # Design Review